zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/emcc-wls-oke/01-verify-wls/verify-wls.md

 ## Introduction

-The tutorials in this workshop assume you have created an OKE cluster in the Oracle Cloud and provisioned a WebLogic domain using the WebLogic Kubernetes Operator.
-If you have not done this yet, please complete  **[Migrating WebLogic Server to Kubernetes on OCI](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=567)** workshop prior to start the tutorials in this article.
+The tutorials in this workshop assume you have performed the prerequisite tasks detailed in the Introduction section of this workshop.
+You’ve already created an OKE cluster in the Oracle Cloud and provisioned a WebLogic domain using the WebLogic Kubernetes Operator.
+If you have not done that yet, please complete **[Migrating WebLogic Server to Kubernetes on OCI](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=567)** workshop prior to starting Tutorial 1.
 The tutorials also assume you have set up EMCC in the Oracle Cloud, in a separate VCN.

 Estimated time: 5 minutes